What is this?

 You can think of a UNIX filter as a biological creature.
 It has three important components: a mouth (standard input), a cloaca (standard output), and an alimentary canal that connects the two.
 It hoovers up data in its mouth, transforms it in the alimentary canal, and excretes it via it cloaca.

 Here is an exmple.
-The program cat
+The program cat puts a file

 to the screen.
-You just say cat some_file
+You just say cat some_file and the

 contents of the file are put to the screen.
 When you give it